 Step 2 – Find a prospective supervisor

 Before submitting an application, you are required to have the written support of a nominated academic supervisor.
-If you have not already received written support from an academic supervisor, you must obtain this by emailing the appropriate School the following documents:
+If you have not already received written support from an academic supervisor, you must obtain this by emailing the appropriate School the following documents and information:

 - All higher education transcripts

 - Brief summary of intended area of research